temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 In order to implement a Signal handler, you will need to use the [`setHandler`](https://typescript.temporal.io/api/namespaces/workflow/#sethandler) function provided by the TypeScript SDK API.
 This function associates each Signal with its corresponding handler logic.

-Within the `workflows.ts` file, implement the Signal handlers as shown below:
+Within the `workflows.ts` file, implement the Signal handlers as shown:

 <!--SNIPSTART subscription-ts-workflow-definition {"selectedLines": ["45-53"]}-->